jake100/interpreter/README.md

 >= - pops 2 values, pushes True if the left value is greater than or equal to the right, else pushes False

-in - pushes user input
+looping instructions:

+repeat - pops 2 values, the 1st is the amount, the 2nd is the function that will be looped by that amount

 for - pops 3 values, the 1st is the memory index of the variable, the 2nd is the number to go to, the 3rd is the address to be looped over, increments variable until its greater or equal to the end variable

 while - pops 2 values, the 1st is the memory index of the variable when it is false the loop ends, the 2nd is the file to be looped over

+branching instructions:

 if - pops 2 values, the first is the condition, if it is true the 2nd value is used as an address of a file to be called

 built in memory values:

-true - True
+$true - True

-false - False
+$false - False

-pi - 3.14...
+$pi - 3.14...

-s - ' ' space to be concatenated onto strings
+$s - ' ' space to be concatenated onto strings

+used to write code:

+$: - 'literal'

+$@ - 'file_call'

+$$ = 'fetch'

+$= - 'store'